I’m Ana Yokota.

 Every recipe, tips and tricks, and resources have been carefully tested (and almost always re-tested) so they can be translated to easily understandable and accessible articles for you.
 If I don’t believe in it, it’s not on the blog.
 If I won’t eat it, it definitely won’t be on the blog.

 We still live in sunny California and love game nights, traveling, and fruit tarts.
-Most importantly, we are over the moon as we await the birth of our son (Jaden) early next year!
+Most importantly, we are over the moon as we learn how to be parents to our rainbow baby, Jaden!